dyninst/dyninst/docs/dyninstAPI/developer/binaryEdit.h.rst

   .. cpp:function:: Address length() const
   .. cpp:function:: Architecture getArch() const

-    .. note:: presumably all of the objects in the BinaryEdit collection must be the same architecture.
+    .. caution:: All of the objects in the BinaryEdit must have the same architecture

   .. cpp:function:: bool multithread_capable(bool ignore_if_mt_not_set = false)